 - Leather legging and spats.

 - Asbestos hip legging.

 - Asbestos clogs or boots with leather sole.

 - Leather/rubber sole shoes with or without steel toe.

 Body, Skin, and Fall Protection PPE:

-Pads are used to protect shoulders and back from bruises.
-Impervious clothing of rubber or synthetic fabrics is used for protection against water, moisture, dust, vapors and liquid chemicals.
+Pads are used to protect the shoulders and back from bruises.
+Impervious clothing of rubber or synthetic fabrics is used for protection against water, moisture, dust, vapors, and liquid chemicals.

 The nature of the potential hazard degree of the hazard involved and the nature of activities of the wearer